MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 ## Verify guest management is enabled

-Azure guest management on your Azure Arc-enabled virtual machine (VM) allows you to run post-deployment configurations, management capabilities such as governance, monitoring, update management and security features on your machine.
+Azure guest management on your Azure Arc-enabled VMs helps you with the post-deployment configurations, and management tasks such as governance, monitoring, updates and security features on your VMs.
 You must verify that guest management is enabled on your VMs before you install VM extensions.

 ### [Azure CLI](#tab/azurecli)